openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-abilityConstant.md

 # @ohos.app.ability.AbilityConstant (AbilityConstant)

-The **AbilityConstant** module defines the ability-related enums, including the initial launch reasons, reasons for the last exit, ability continuation results, and window modes.
+The **AbilityConstant** module defines the UIAbility-related enums, including the initial launch reasons, reasons for the last exit, ability continuation results, and window modes.

 > **NOTE**
 >